pjdevs/pyautomata/README.md

 Support for :

-- Determinitic Finite Automaton (DFA)
+- Deterministic Finite Automaton (DFA)
 - Non-Deterministic Finite Automaton (NFA)
 - Determinization of a NFA
-- Execution of an (D/N)FA on a word of its alphabet
+- Execution of an (D/N)FA on a word built on its alphabet
+- Completion of an FA (Soon)
+- Minimization of a DFA(Soon)

 ## Future things to implement